quorn23/piholeparser/RecentRunLogs/TopLevelScripts/30-Processing-Blacklists/Adguard-German-Filter.md

 ## The Source In The File To Download Is
 ## Checking For HTTPS
 ## Pinging Source To Check Host Availability
-## Checking File Header
-## Determining Host Availability
-## Checking If List Updated Online
-## Determining Download Attempt
-## Attempting To Download List
-## Checking File Size
-## Attempting Creation Of Mirror File
-## Parsing List
-## Checking Parsed File Size
-* Adguard-German-Filter List Was Killed By The Parsing Process.
-It will be skipped in the future.
-Mon 4 Sep 21:39:00 EDT 2017